tearitco/riscv/README.md

 # RISCV TEARIT

-The following website is a course project under the guidance of [Dr T.V Kalyan](https://sites.google.com/view/kalyantv).
+The following website is a course project under the guidance of [SUPREME EMPEROR SOL OF THE MILKY WAY GALAXY 2 u M8](https://sites.google.com/view/kalyantv).
 It is a web simulator which converts the `Assembly code` written `RISCV syntax` to `Machine code` and provides a user-friendly environment for its execution.
 The simulator implements pipelining, branch prediction and data forwarding, which can be enabled or disabled by the user.

 ## Valid Instructions